 To date, archaeologists have uncovered two horn mouthpieces at Jamestown.
 The first was found in an early 1607-1610 pit feature, and was missing its shank.
 The second, described here, was found in the upper layers of an excavation unit just south of the church, and likely dates to the American Revolution.
 The tobacco pipestem lodged in the mouthpiece was manufactured in the mid-18th century, further supporting this date.
 Jamestown Island served as a temporary posts for the Continental Army and Virginia Militia during the American Revolution, and played a supporting role in the 1781 Battle of Greensprings.
 It is possible that this mouthpiece, with its tobacco pipestem wedged inside, was discarded at this time.

 Was this an early celebration of April Fool’s Day?
-Probably not, but it is certainly true that the first day of April has been recognized as a day of jokes, pranks, and deception in American and English society since the late-17th century.
-While Jamestown Rediscovery archaeologists have yet to uncover earlier practical jokes, who knows what this year will bring.
-Stayed tuned until April of 2018.
+Probably not, but it is certainly true that the first day of April has been recognized as a day of jokes, pranks, and deception in American and English society since the late 17th century.
+While Jamestown Rediscovery archaeologists have yet to uncover earlier practical jokes, who knows what future finds will bring.